 Mix a small amount of baking soda with water in a spray bottle and spritz the spot with lingering vinegar.
 Wipe it down with a clean cloth, and the scent should fade.
 Alternatively, make a thicker baking soda paste to wipe down the area for a little extra scrubbing power.

 Since acetic acid is the source of the vinegar smell, it would be challenging to take out the smell without ruining the cleaning effectiveness.

 Instead of trying to make it odorless, brands like Harris and Four Monks use natural scents to make potent cleaning vinegar minus the smell.
 You’ll save money with DIY solutions that are essentially the same, but these ready-made cleaning products can save you valuable time.

-Skip the Headache, Hire a Professional
+Skip the Headache, Book a Professional